Local-Connectivity-Lab/scn-documentation/docs/tutorials/epc-setup.md

 sudo systemctl start open5gs-hssd.service open5gs-mmed.service open5gs-sgwud.service open5gs-sgwcd.service open5gs-pcrfd.service open5gs-upfd.service open5gs-smfd.service
 ```

-### Start the WebUI
+### Install and Start the WebUI

 The WebUI is another systemd service and runs by default on your local computer at port 9999.
-It requires some more dependencies to install, such as `nodejs` (see Step 3. of the [Quickstart](https://open5gs.org/open5gs/docs/guide/01-quickstart/) guide).
+It requires some more dependencies to install, such as `nodejs` (see Step "3.
+Install the WebUI of Open5GS" in the [Quickstart](https://open5gs.org/open5gs/docs/guide/01-quickstart/)).
 You can reach it by navigating to `http://localhost:9999` in your web browser.

 If not already started, start it with the following command: